lsst-sqre/sqr-079/index.rst

 - SQuaRE uses 1Password as the ultimate authoritative store for persistent secrets.
   These are the secrets that cannot be randomly generated on installation because they have to be coordinated with some other, external system, such as the client secret for CILogon (see :dmtn:`224`) or the password for an external PostgreSQL server.

-- All deployments, both SQuaRE and non-SQuaRE, should use the same external secret store to ensure that the process of synchronizing secrets is tested.
+- All deployments, both SQuaRE and non-SQuaRE, should use the same protocol to talk to an external secret store to ensure that the process of synchronizing secrets is tested.
   That secret store should be open source software so that any Phalanx deployment can install it locally, and therefore 1Password cannot be used as that secret store.
   This means that SQuaRE deployments need to use an intermediate external secret store between 1Password and the Phalanx deployment.